Skip to content

 Extension Entry Point Patterns

-The Cookiecutter template provides a production-ready entry point with proper structure, logging, and signal handling.
+The generated agent project provides a production-ready entry point with proper structure, logging, and signal handling.
 Here are the core patterns:

 The template uses a class-based approach with proper lifecycle management: